 - Making your lead magnet a limited time offer with countdown timers on your form

 When it comes to WordPress, Thrive Leads is a great option for adding opt-in forms and leveraging other conversion-focused features.
-That said, there are a bunch of other great options – learn more in our article on opt-in form plugins.
+That said, there are a bunch of other great options – learn more in our article on email list plugins.